abetkin/webtypes/docs/api-guide/event-hooks.md

 Sometimes you'll want to always run some code before or after a handler function.

-API Star provides something very similar to middleware, that lets you register a group of functions to be run in response to particular events.
+webtypes provides something very similar to middleware, that lets you register a group of functions to be run in response to particular events.

 Here's an example...